Fractional $p$-Laplacians via Neumann problems in unbounded metric measure spaces: Introduction

 \begin{remark} The proof of existence and stability of solutions to the Neumann problem represents the bulk of this paper, and it is the main contribution of our present work.
 Note that the Harnack inequality and the H\"older continuity up to the boundary follow from local arguments, and as such their proof is the same as the proof of the analogous properties for bounded domains in~\cite{CKKSS}.
 We also remark that in the setting of the Euclidean metric, with Lebesgue measure, the range for the exponent $q$ coincides with the range found by Caffarelli and Stinga in~\cite{CSt} where they studied the case $p=2$.
 See also \cite{CabSire1, CabSire2} for related results.
 For the optimality of this higher integrability exponent see subsection~\ref{sub:Holder}. \end{remark}

 \begin{remark} In regions where $f$ is non-negative, the results of~\cite{Mak} yield a better H\"older exponent for solutions than the one in Theorem \ref{intro-thm:Neumann-regularity}, namely,

 This exponent is also optimal, given the hypothesis on $f$.
 The argument in \cite{Mak} relies on Caccioppoli-type estimates which are not available in regions where $f$ changes sign.
 In the Euclidean setting, the results in~\cite{ono} lead to the same (optimal) H\"older exponent without any restrictions on the sign of $f$.
-We believe the techniques of~\cite{ono} can be extended to our more general setting, yielding the same optimal exponent, and plan to return to this issue in a future paper.
+Recently we were able to extend the results of \cite{ono} to our more general setting, yielding the same optimal exponent.
+This work will appear in a separate paper.
 See subsection~\ref{sub:Holder} for more details on this. \end{remark}

+\begin{remark} We note that the problem of the optimal regularity of weak solutions for zero right-hand side, which is arguably one of the most interesting regularity question related to $p-$Laplacian-like equations, is not addressed in this paper.
+The reason is that, unless additional curvature-type hypotheses are imposed, Lipschitz regularity fails even in the case $p=2$ (see \cite{KRS}). \end{remark}

 Next we turn to the study of fractional powers of the $p$-Laplacian, $(-\Delta_p)^\theta$, for $1<p<\infty$ on a doubling metric measure space $(Z, d, \nu)$.
 In the Euclidean setting\footnote{ Two excellent introductory papers for the Euclidean setting are \cite{Caff} and \cite{hitchicker}.
 See also \cite{FRRO} for a more exhaustive list of references and an historical perspective. } this problem has been framed in a variational setting, and studied by many authors (see for instance \cite{AMRT, BBK, BLS, CKP, dTGCV, Gar, IMS,KKL, IN} and the references therein).
 In these papers, weak solutions of the nonlocal homogeneous PDE $(-\Delta_p)^\theta u=0$ arise as minimizers of the homogeneous Besov norm $\Vert u\Vert_{\theta,p}^p:=\calE_{p,\theta}(u,u)$, where